OgataiKhan/proj-html-vuejs/README.md

 # MaxCoach

-This project is a mockup of the website of a generic coaching and tutoring service.
+This project is a mockup of the website of a generic coaching and tutoring service created using Vue with Vite.

 ## Features